 Graduate Scholarships and Funding

-The School of Graduate Studies and Research is committed to assisting its graduate level students through a variety of scholarships and funding.
+The School of Graduate Studies & Research is committed to assisting its graduate-level students through a variety of scholarships and funding.

-We recognize that the decision to pursue graduate level studies indicates an important commitment of time and resources.
+We recognize that the decision to pursue graduate-level studies indicates an important commitment of time and resources.
 Our scholarship and funding program is designed to encourage all qualified students to consider applying for admission.
-While various types of awards funded by the School of Graduate Studies and Research are discussed below, you can find more specific information about funding opportunities by contacting your Financial Advisor.
+While various types of awards funded by the School of Graduate Studies & Research are discussed below, you can find more specific information about funding opportunities by contacting your Financial Advisor.